Skip to Content

 Given how beautiful the canyon is, the name “Maligne” (which means evil or ill-fated) seems pretty wide of the mark.
 However, the story goes that the canyon was given this name by a ticked-off missionary who lost his horses to the rushing waters of the Maligne River in the 19th century.
 Obviously, that experience didn’t exactly endear him to the canyon!

 People flock from far and wide to explore the Maligne Canyon, because its incredible beauty has made it one of the most famous spots in the Canadian Rockies.
 It freezes over every winter, transforming into an ethereal wonderland filled with ice formations and frozen waterfalls.
-During the winter, you can actually do the Maligne Canyon icewalk through the bottom of the frozen canyon itself rather than hiking around at the top.
+During the winter, we’ve done the Maligne Canyon icewalk through the bottom of the frozen canyon itself rather than hiking around at the top, and it is quite impressive, to say the least!

-You can easily explore the canyon on foot all year round (although you will need snowshoes in the winter) and you can tailor your route to your own timeframe and fitness level, so exploring this stunning natural attraction doesn’t have to mean trekking for hours.
+The canyon is accessible year-round (although you will need snowshoes in the winter) and you can tailor your route to your own timeframe and fitness level.
+Exploring this stunning natural attraction doesn’t have to mean trekking for hours.

 Related Read: If you want to ensure you see the local wildlife, consider joining one of the fun wildlife tours in Jasper!